Home

 September 04 - Ian From Sheffield made a kind donation of over 30 mosquito nets to be distributed in Siem Reap Province .
 He had an eventful dirt biking week during the rainy season.
 One day was a full day by boat where there was no more road left, bike and all - Chom Kissan to Tbang Meanchey!
 Photos

 November 04 – Rick Crabtree from Minneapolis , Minnesota rode with us for five days.
-He is closely involved with the Khmer American community there.
-He kindly donated a medical supply box in Prasat Bakan that will be made available to the local community and in assisting with first aid training for heads of communes and village chiefs. he started the well project with the first contribution
+Involved with the Khmer American community there, He kindly donated a medical supply boxsin Prasat Bakan and Koh Ker.
+He started the well project with the first contribution

-Siem Reap and regional humanitarian Cambodian Projects on our routes outside of Siem Reap that we cooperate with and support.
+Other regional humanitarian Cambodian Projects that we cooperate with .